 Songs are also a wonderful tool for learning and memory, so we use these to assist with early numeracy and literacy games as well.

-3 to 5-year olds are incredibly expressive, which we love to encourage through our Drama Program.
+3 to 5 year-old children are incredibly expressive, which we love and encourage through our Drama Program, Hey Dee Ho.

 Learning how to express yourself in an appropriate manner during times of frustration or when something has affected you are important social-emotional tools that need to be both built and reinforced.